bwheel181/stock-tracker/README.md

 - [ ] Fix minor bugs
 - [ ] Linter run-through
 - [ ] Improve stock service
-- [ ] Set stock table maxHeight dynamically to fit in any screen height
 - [x] Move `StockFinder` to `StockList`
 - [x] Make table scrollable after 10 stocks have been added
 - [ ] Add sorting to the stock fields